Inherited Traits – Passing Traits From Parents to Children

 Examples: Likes, Dislikes, Cooking Skills

-List of Traits Which Are Inherited From Mother
+What Traits Are Inherited From Mother Only?

 So what traits are inherited from the mother and what from the father?
-Let’s look at a few genetic traits inherited from mother below:
+Let’s look at a few genetic traits inherited from the mother below:

 1. Left-handedness